cuga-rajal/supercar_plus/README.md

 **Whats New**

-Version 2.0.2.2 has the following changes since 2.0:
+Version 2.0.3 has the following changes since 2.0:

 - Supports wheel option for reverse-direction left-right (see Wheel Rotation section for details)
 - Restored original speed of 1st gear from version 1.x
+- A single script to manage all headlights and brake lights, optional replacement for a script per light
 - Internal scripting improvements and bug fixes

 *April 18, 2023*

 Version 2.0 is a major update that brings better responsiveness, lower server impact and simplifies car scripting compared to previous versions.
+If you are using a version older than 2.0 we recommend updating.

-If you are upgrading a vehicle that is already scripted from a recent version (1.80 or newer) and using a Config file for your settings, version 2.0 will work as a drop-in replacement without changing any settings.
-But there is an opportunity to greatly reduce the script count on the car with some upgrading steps.
+If you are upgrading a vehicle that already on a recent version (1.80 or newer) and using a Config file for your settings, version 2.0 will work as a drop-in replacement without changing any settings.
+But there is an opportunity to reduce the script count on the car with some upgrading steps.

 The major changes from version 1.x are
-    1) The process to script a new car in-world is simpler than before.
+    1) Overall process to script a new car is much simpler than before
     2) Separate wheel scripts are no longer needed (but it supports old wheel scripts)
-    3) A new wheel configurator provides a menu-driven wheel setup without hand-editing
+    3) A new wheel configurator provides a menu-driven wheel setup without requiring hand-editing
     4) Racecar features and animation controllers were moved to separate scripts
-    5) There is ~25% less code, and uses much less CPU time
+    5) There is ~25% less code in the core script, and uses much less CPU time

 Full details are listed below.